artiso-solutions/adsd-hotel/services/black/Readme.md

 ## Connectivity

-The black service is reachable via a NServiceBus endpoint called `Black.Api` and supports callbacks.
+The black service is reachable via a NServiceBus endpoint called `Black.Api` and via REST Endpoint with paths `order` and `guestInformation`.

 ## Data